We found 8 orthopedic surgeons who accept First Health near Worcester, MA.

 Clinical interests: Prosthetics, Shoulder Dislocation, Shoulder Pain, Shoulder Replacement, Fractures, Shoulder Injury, ...
 (Read more)

-Dr. Stephen Desio sees patients in Worcester, MA.
-His medical specialties are orthopedics/orthopedic surgery and sports medicine.
-His average rating from his patients is 5.0 stars out of 5.
-He accepts Fallon Community Health Plan (FCHP), AARP, and Coventry, as well as other insurance carriers.
-Dr. Desio is accepting new patients.
-Dr. Desio graduated from SUNY Downstate Medical Center College of Medicine and then he performed his residency at NYU Langone Medical Center.
-His distinctions include: Polyclinic Physician-Saltlake City 2002 Winter; Olympics; and Team Physician-Worcester Tornadoes.
+Dr. Stephen Desio's areas of specialization are orthopedics/orthopedic surgery and sports medicine.
+Patients gave him an average rating of 5.0 stars out of 5.
+Dr. Desio accepts several insurance carriers, including Fallon Community Health Plan (FCHP), AARP, and Coventry.
+His education and training includes medical school at SUNY Downstate Medical Center College of Medicine and residency at NYU Langone Medical Center.
+He has received the following distinctions: Polyclinic Physician-Saltlake City 2002 Winter; Olympics; and Team Physician-Worcester Tornadoes.
+He welcomes new patients.

 Clinical interests: Sports Health, Shoulder Problems, Fractures, Knee Problems, Arthroscopic Surgery, Arthritis, ...
 (Read more)